 Any piece of climbing gear has the potential to become a cherished relic, but perhaps none carries as many good memories as a trusty old rope.
 It’s your lifeline on everything from beginning top ropes to full-on alpine epics.
-A rope is your strongest piece of equipment, and in some ways, your most vulnerable.
+A rope is your strongest piece of equipment and, in some ways, your most vulnerable.
 When you decide to buy a climbing rope, whether it’s your first or fifteenth, it’s worth considering how you plan to use the rope, what technologies are available, and how much you're willing to spend.
-Below are the best climbing ropes of 2023, and for more background information, see our detailed comparison table and buying advice below the picks.
+We've been reviewing ropes for over eight years (and climbing for much longer) and tested just about the full gamut of diameters, lengths, and designs to narrow in on our streamlined selection of 17 models below.
+After clipping, flaking, and tying into these things all over the world, we're confident our list below represents the absolute best climbing ropes of 2024.
+For more background information, see our detailed comparison table and buying advice below the picks.

 Our Team's Climbing Rope Picks